 Wild Hog Head Cheese

-Impress your friends and look like a genius cook with a secret ingredient; wild hog head & foot cheese.
-We shocked the palettes of conventional family members last Thanksgiving by adding this collagen and nutrient rich ingredient to mashed potatoes, cooked greens, and homemade stuffing.
+Impress your friends and look like a genius cook by adding collagen-rich and nutrient-dense wild hog head cheese to mashed potatoes, cooked greens, and homemade stuffing.
 It also makes a great treat for your your best paleo-diet lovin’ canine friend.
-Our Feral Foods brand offers a pet variety ($10/8oz), but it is easy to make your own batch by following the directions in the video tutorial below.
+We offer prepared head cheese for ($10/16oz), but it is easy to make your own batch and freeze into portions by following the directions in the video tutorial below.

 Wild Hog Lard

 Lard is rendered pork fat.
 It is easy to render fat by exposing the fat to very low heat (in a crockpot, double boiler or oven) and collecting the liquid fat as it melts.
 Wild hog lard is rich in essential nutrients such as Omega 3 fats that include Conjugated Linoleic Acid (CLA), DHA (the brain fat), EPA (found primarily in deep ocean fish) and GLA (found in some plant oils.)
 For information about the health benefits of lard, review the article ‘We are healthy because we eat lard‘ by Will Winter.

 Once given a bad rap, fried pork skin or ‘pork rinds’ are receiving a lot of attention as a healthy and tasty snack.
 They are an excellent alternative to crackers, and they will easily satisfy late night munchies.
 There are several techniques to frying pork rind.
 Check out the video below for an easy start.

 Share your recipe with us!
 We are always looking for new and exciting ways to prepare wild hog.
 Feel free to share your own recipes and experiences on our Facebook Page.